aveterosystems/.github/profile/README.md

 ## 🚀 What We Do

-At Avetero, we design and build intelligent systems that combine embedded hardware and AI to solve real-world problems.
+At Avetero, we design design and build intelligent systems that combine embedded hardware and AI to solve real-world problems.
 Our work aims to include:

 - 🧠 **Artificial Intelligence & Machine Learning**
   Scalable models, real-time inference, and adaptive learning – on-device and in the cloud.